ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

   target/              # Compiled executables and other artifacts end up here
 ```

-The `ballerina doc` command will read the `Package.md` and `Module.md` files and prepend it to the generated HTML file.
+The `bal doc` command will read the `Package.md` and `Module.md` files and prepend it to the generated HTML file.

 Check [HTTP module documentation](/swan-lake/learn/api-docs/ballerina/http/index.html) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.